tonym128/ESP32_Arduboy/README.md

+# ESP32 port of the ESPboy Arduboy2 library

 # ESPboy (ESP8266 gadget) port of the Arduboy2 library
 This port of **"Arduboy2"** and **"Arduboy PlayTones"** libraries from [Arduboy project ](https://arduboy.com/ "Arduboy project ") intendet to run on[ ESPboy project](https://hackaday.io/project/164830-espboy-games-iot-stem-for-education-fun " ESPboy project") and thorougly simplified.